-Professor Buhr’s research area is programming languages.
-He studies concurrency, visualization and debugging, polymorphism, and persistence.
+Professor Buhr’s primary research area is programming languages, in which he studies concurrency, polymorphism, visualization/debugging, and persistence.

 BSc, MSc, PhD (Manitoba)

 Industrial and sabbatical experience